 I tried to stay open to everything else.
 People’s stories, suggestions, and kindness.
 3

 When folks talked about choosing a Higher Power that felt right to ME, I heard it.

 “No need to believe in BEEP, for BEEP’S sake.
 Especially if you have negative associations with BEEP.
 The BEEP of your understanding is all the BEEP you need.”

 I soon decided my Higher Power was Love – the glimmer of Love I felt the day I decided to do what I needed to do so I didn’t accidentally kill myself.

-If you’re atheist or agnostic or you’ve been burned by folks who claim ownership of God 4 and you think you might benefit from a 12-step program, remember this: You’re not alone.
+If you’re an atheist or agnostic, or you’ve been burned by folks who claim ownership of God 4 and you think you might benefit from a 12-Step program, remember this: You’re not alone.

 Addiction is a disease of isolation.
 Connecting to something outside of yourself – a Higher Power and/or 5 a community of folks on the same path – can be a catalyst for change, and the difference between living a happy, healthy, productive life, or dying.
 6

 Don’t let one little word keep you from doing what you need to do to take care of you.
 Be creative.
 Give your Higher Power whatever name, shape, and personality you need to so it feels right.